MattLui/receipt-processor/README.md

 1. One point for every alphanumeric character in the retailer name.
 2. 50 points if the total is a round dollar amount with no cents.
-3. 25 points if the total is a multiple of 0.25.
+3. 25 points if the total is a multiple of `0.25`.
 4. 5 points for every two items on the receipt.
-5. For each item:
-   - If the trimmed length of the item description is a multiple of 3, multiply the item’s price by 0.2 and round up.
+5. If the trimmed length of the item description is a multiple of 3, multiply the price by `0.2` and round up to the nearest integer.
 The result is the number of points earned.
 6. 6 points if the day in the purchase date is odd.
-7. 10 points if the time of purchase is between 2:00 PM and 4:00 PM.
+7. 10 points if the time of purchase is after 2:00pm and before 4:00pm.